 Getting Your New Dental Implants

 After you’re under anesthesia, we utilize a gentle surgical technique to place the implants into your bone.
 In most cases, we don’t have to place the implants entirely under your gum tissue, thus eliminating a second surgical procedure.

 Following placement, the implants are left alone for several weeks, during which time your bone remodels around and forms a strong biological bond with them.
 You will be given temporary replacement teeth to use during this stage.

 After the bone-remodeling period has completed, an abutment, a small connector post, will be attached to each implant.
 These abutments are what your permanent replacement teeth will ultimately be connected to.

 After the abutments are attached, impressions of your existing teeth and the abutments will be taken and the shade of your permanent replacements will be determined.
 You will also be given temporary replacement teeth to use during this stage.

 Based on the information we supply, our laboratory technicians will fabricate your replacement teeth.
 Once they are complete, you’ll be invited back to the office for fitting.
 During this stage, your dentist will ensure an ideal fit of your permanent replacements with your neighboring teeth, then, lastly, attach them to the abutments.

 For information on all dental implant procedures, please visit The Dental Implant Guide.

 Our highly trained and knowledgeable staff is here to help you every step of the way through your treatment and afterward.
 If you’re considering dental implants but have more questions, please feel free to give us a call – we’re here to help.

 Looking for quality teeth replacements that last?
-Pasadena, Glendale, and La Cañada’s dental implants experts, Lytle, Tate & Stamper, are here to help.
+Pasadena, Glendale, and La Cañada’s dental implants surgeons, Lytle, Tate & Stamper, are here to help.
 Call to schedule your consultation today!